ASH co-ordinated the environmental impact assessment and ES for the planned extension to Gordonbush Wind Farm

 What we did

-Following submission of a scoping report in September 2013, and through subsequent consultation with both statutory and non-statutory consultees, a number of environmental topics were identified as requiring further survey and assessment as part of the Environmental Statement.
-ASH were responsible for co-ordinating the inputs of specialist consultants under the topics of Landscape and Visual, Cultural Heritage, Ecology, Ornithology, Hydrology, Hydrogeology and Geology, Traffic, Noise, Planning, Socio-Economics and Tourism, culminating in the production of an Environmental Statement.
+In support of the original Section 36 Application, ASH was responsible for co-ordinating the inputs of specialist consultants under the topics of Landscape and Visual, Cultural Heritage, Ecology, Ornithology, Hydrology, Hydrogeology and Geology, Traffic, Noise, Planning, Socio-Economics and Tourism, culminating in the production of an Environmental Statement.

 A decision from the Scottish Ministers is currently awaited.